orally-network/evm-logs-canister/README.md

 ### Components
 - **Developer**: The user who subscribes to and interacts with the canister.
 - **SubscriptionManager**: Manages all subscriptions, including creation, updating, and deletion.
-- **ChainService[]**: A collection of services, one for each supported blockchain.
+- **ChainService**: A collection of services, one for each supported blockchain.
 Each service manages its connection, fetching logs, and notifying subscribed canisters.
-  - **EventListener**: Periodically fetches logs based on active filters.
-  - **EventEmitter**: Distributes fetched logs to the appropriate subscribers.

 ### Subscription Process: Implementation following [Pub-Sub ICRC72 standard](https://github.com/icdevs/ICEventsWG/blob/main/Meetings/20240529/icrc72draft.md)
 1. **Subscription Creation**:
-   - Developers call the `subscribe(filter, config)` method to initiate a subscription.
+   - Developers call the `subscribe(filter)` method to initiate a subscription.
-   - The `filter` includes `chain_id`, `contract_address`, and `topics`.
+   - The `filter` includes `chain`, `contract_address`, and `topics`.
-   - The `config` can optionally include `fulfill_func_name` to specify the method name where logs should be delivered within the subscriber canister.
-If not provided, logs are sent to the default `fulfill_log(sub_id, LogEntry)` method.
    - Cycles are attached to the call for subscription fees and are deducted as logs are fetched and delivered.
 The base fee for listening logs will be shared between all subscribers, and the individual fee will be deducted after the subscriber gets the log.

 2. **Subscription Management**: